 - head lamps

-Getting outside can be easy and tonnes of fun.
+Getting outside can be easy and tones of fun.
 You don’t need fancy gadgets and gear, or special toys and activities, but they don’t hurt either!

 Personally, I like to give gifts that I know are practical and will get used.
-The items on this gift guide for outdoor families are all things that our family has used and enjoy using outside.
-Hopefully this will give you some ideas for your own family or families on your list.
-If you’re on the hunt for more practical gifts, you may be interested in this list of all handmade and eco-friendly gift ideas.
+These outdoor gifts for kids are all things that our family has used and enjoy using regularly.